mkucmus/doc/userguide/customers/account/account_creation.rst

 .. note::

-    **The Customer account created from the Admin or POS Cockpit has an active status at once, so there is no need to activate its account by him**
+    **The Customer account created from the Admin or POS Cockpit has an active status instantly, so there is no need to activate its account by him**

 .. image:: /userguide/_images/add_customer.png
    :alt:   New Customer Account Information